 Instead, open the can and remove the skin, then stir the paint thoroughly.
 Using a paintbrush, paint a small test area.
 Does the paint look the correct colour?
 Does it have a classic paint smell?
 Is the consistency similar to single cream?
 Does the paint dry in the time specified on the can?
 If you have answered yes to these questions, then your paint is good to go.

 You can then use your leftover paint to touch up your paint job.
 Paint over any marks or scratches, and your walls will be as good as new.

 Paint doesn’t last forever, no matter how well you store it.
 Paint will eventually turn into hazardous waste, and it is important to dispose of it responsibly.
 Depending on how much paint you have left, there are two ways to go about it:

 - If you have about 4cm or less of paint in the tin, you can leave it to dry out.
 Remove the lid and keep it away from children or pets.
 Once it has dried completely, you can recycle the tin or throw it in the garbage.

 - If you have a substantial amount of paint in the tin, you cannot simply throw it away.
-Paint contains chemicals and solvents that could potentially harm the environment.
-There are recycle centres across Australia that accept old, unwanted paint.
-With a little bit of research, you will find your local recycle centre.
+The paint contains chemicals and solvents that could potentially harm the environment.
+There are recycling centres across Australia that accept old, unwanted paint.
+With a little bit of research, you will find your local recycling centre.